osism-archive/docker-cobbler/README.md

 Author information
 ------------------

-This docker images was created by [Betacloud Solutions GmbH](https://betacloud-solutions.de).
+This Docker image was created by [Betacloud Solutions GmbH](https://betacloud-solutions.de).

 Notices
 -------